GreyProgramming/SFIA2/README.md

 ### Future possibilities
 Lesson Plans - "Like for schools to use, if you make it user friendly teachers would use that kind of thing for gay pride month as it's on the curriculum" - C.L-C
 Promotion via content creators by hosting links to their work - pivot with stonewall & unions.

+### Change Log

+17/02/2020
+Changed the layout.html for better visuals. created a new footer linking to linkedin. url now points to VM when running: http://prideinyourself.com:5000/home